 A half-day workshop hosted by the Centre for Law and Society in a Global Context.

-Ornaniser: Noam Gur, Queen Mary University of London (firstname.lastname@example.org).
+Organiser: Noam Gur, Queen Mary University of London (firstname.lastname@example.org).

-- Frederick Schauer, University of Virginia
+- Frederick Schauer, David and Mary Harrison Distinguished Professor of Law, University of Virginia

-- Jonathan Jackson, London School of Economics
+- Jonathan Jackson, Professor of Research Methodology, London School of Economics

-- Fabienne Peter, Warwick University
+- Fabienne Peter, Professor of Philosophy, Warwick University

-- Veronica Rodriguez-Blanco, University of Surrey
+- Veronica Rodriguez-Blanco, Head of School of Law and Professor in Moral and Political Philosophy, University of Surrey

-The workshop aims to examine moral, conceptual, and empirical questions about legal normativity, including recent sceptical challenges against the supposed normativity of law.
+The workshop aims to examine moral, conceptual, and empirical questions about legal normativity, and in particular recent sceptical challenges against the supposed normativity of law.
 Can legal rules generate reasons to act as they require or only point to, or ‘trigger’, pre-existing reasons?
 Is it empirically correct that people obey the law, as opposed to merely conforming to it for reasons independent of the law?
 Does law have any distinct normative significance worthy of academic focus?

 The workshop will provide a platform for a discussion of these and other related questions from different disciplinary angles, including legal, political, and moral philosophy as well as areas of social science such as social psychology.

-1.10–2.10: Frederick Schauer – presentation and Q&A
+1.10–2.10: Frederick Schauer, ‘Against Legal Normativity’ – presentation and Q&A